-Academic credit is awarded for cooperative education and work experiences under the supervision of departmental faculty.
+Academic credit is awarded for cooperative education and work experiences under the supervision of department faculty.
 Cooperative education and work experience opportunities allow students to bridge the gap between classroom theory and on-the-job training in an actual work environment.
-Take a look at our recent newsletter for a description of what our students have been doing.
+Please take a look at our newsletter for a description of what our students have been doing.

 In some programs of study, cooperative education/work experience is a required course of study within the curriculum.

 Students must have a grade point average (GPA) of 2.0 or better, have completed 12-15 credit hours towards a program of study and received permission from the program coordinator and cooperative education director.
-Prior to registering for the course, students must complete a Statement of Understanding (also available at the Cooperative Education office).
+Prior to registering for the course, students must complete a Statement of Understanding form (available in the Cooperative Education office).
 During the semester, students are required to attend a weekly one-hour seminar in which work-related issues are addressed.

 For paid placements, students must complete 300 hours of employment during one semester.
 Part-time and full-time positions are available as co-op options.
 Positions that provide monetary compensation are paid by the cooperative education employer.
 There is no guarantee from the Cooperative Education office that each student will receive a placement.
 Unpaid internships require 150 hours of on-site work experience.
 In some programs, the majority of the positions available are unpaid.

 Please contact us if you have any questions or need assistance.